SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

   1. Watch the video: {{ YOUTUBE URL }}
   2. Rate it out of 10
-  3. Leave a brief comment
+  3. Leave a brief comment on YouTube
 :::

 #### ✅ Good Example of a Sprint Meeting recording